-There’s something to be said for the cooler months – whether it’s hunkering down in front of a crackling fire, wrapping up warm for a walk in the rain, or dishing up a big bowl of steamy soup to warm you from the inside out.
+There’s something special about the cooler months – whether it’s hunkering down in front of a crackling fire, wrapping up warm for a walk in the rain, or dishing up a big bowl of steamy soup to warm you from the inside out.
 Bliss!

-That being said, winter also brings with it a fair few frustrations, and higher power bills are right up there.
-But being the #CleverFlicker that you are, we know you’re all about being prepared for what’s ahead - we’ve got your electricity admin covered with a list of things to check as we take the deep dive into the cold.
+That being said, winter also brings with it a fair few frustrations, and higher power bills are one of them.
+But being the #CleverFlicker that you are, you’re all about being prepared for what’s ahead - so we’ve got your electricity admin covered with a list of things to check as we take the deep dive into the cold.

 Has your household had a change of circumstances lately?